pleabargain/EnglishHelpsYourCareer/english_question_words.md

 # How
+- How is this robot useful to us?
+- How is that working for you?
+- Please describe to me briefly how you got your first checkmate.
+- How often do you watch the TV show?
+- How often do you see your Mom?
+- How often do you go shopping?
+- How often do you go to the swimming pool?
+- How often do you read books?
 - How do you hack a strong password?
 - How do you crack a strong password?
 - How do Japanese celebrate New Years?